Monkshoody/SoundBoard/README.md

 ![adding](public/docu/adding_sounds.png)

 1. For sure at some point you as GM will be annoyed by alle the players hitting sounds.
 If this happens you can just mute them out.
-Notice that reloading the OwlBear Website as GM will reactivate this function, so the players are again allowed to play sounds.
-(Maybe I'll fix that later)

 2. The settings-wheel provides usefull import and export functions for the extension.
 At first there is "export permissions", where you can export the individual permissions for the players.
 E.g. Spy has access to "cracking branch" and "Spellcast" and Wizard has access to "Spellcast", then you can export these permissions and import them for another room.
 Second, there is "export sounds", where you can export the stored sounds.
 E.g. You as GM have imported ten sounds and now, since you have done all the work, you don't want to do it again for the next party.
 Then simply export your sounds and import them in the other room.
 Note!
 You don't have to make backups of your sounds and permissions since they are stored in the metadata of you room.
 So these functions are only neccessary if you want to change OwlBear rooms with your party or transfer your settings to other rooms.